Updated Feb. 2, 2018

 After a tearful reunion in Montreal with her husband, Chabot told the Canadian Press that her lonely birthday, a month after she should have been home, was life-altering.
 “On my 50th birthday I was in the middle of the ocean, calm seas, and I decided that when I came back my life would be different.”

-And Hanlon—still keeping watch, working this summer spotting forest fires from an isolated tower in northwestern Alberta—is curiously grateful for having endured something so “ridiculous,” she says.
+And Hanlon—still keeping watch, working spotting forest fires from an isolated tower in northwestern Alberta—is curiously grateful for having endured something so “ridiculous,” she says.
 “As hard as it was, I look back at it now as a learning experience more than anything else.”
 She’s forgiven Norwind, she says.
 There will always be some pain associated with the trip, but her isolation and uncertainty, she reflects, was a small dose of what those early explorers endured.

 Letting go of her anger and frustration, in fact, may be the greatest lesson learned.
 “I’m just moving on,” she says.
 “No hard feelings.”
 In that, Norwind delivered on one promise in his seductive emails—perhaps the only one.
 “You will learn much more about yourself than you thought possible,” he’d written, “and you will never be the same again.”